FikrYemane/CS-499/README.md

 - Used a 'finally' block in methods like getGoals to ensure that resources are properly closed even if an exception occurs, preventing resource leaks.
 - Constant time complexity O(1) is maintained for most database interactions, while linear time complexity O(n) is considered for methods involving data retrieval, ensuring predictable performance.
 - Detailed comments and documentation throughout the code provide clarity on the purpose and functionality of each method, making the code easier to understand and maintain.

+#### Course Outcome
+Working on the DBHelper class in my fitness tracking app was instrumental in developing a security mindset focused on anticipating adversarial exploits and safeguarding data.
+As I designed the database operations for user authentication, weight entries, and fitness goals, I had to consider various security threats that could compromise the integrity and confidentiality of user data.
+By anticipating potential exploits, such as SQL injection or unauthorized access to sensitive information, I was able to implement security measures like SHA-256 hashing, input validation, and rigorous error handling.

 (https://github.com/FikrYemane/CS-499/tree/master)